Yet the other side of the story I’ve never told is the story

 good friends, people who knew me throughout all the different iterations of who

-I’ve been over the years, and still cared.
+I’d been over the years and still cared.
 But this was big.
-Because sure they
+Because sure, they

 stuck by me through the awkwardness of adolescence, the drama of high school,